libp2p/docs/content/guides/getting-started/browser-to-browser.md

 By adding `circuitRelayTransport` with the `discoverRelays` option, js-libp2p was able to create circuit relay reservation (time and bandwidth-constrained) on the relay.

+### Testing circuit relay

+To test dialing the browser with circuit relay:

+1. Copy the local WebSocket multiaddr (`127.0.0.1` with `ws`) relay address from the browser tab.
-You can test connecting to the browser by copying the relay address, opening a second browser tab and connecting to the circuit relay address (with `p2p-circuit`).
-The second browser will connect to two peers, i.e. the relay and the browser.
+2. Open a second browser tab, paste the multiaddr and click **Connect**.

+The second browser tab should connect to two peers, i.e. the relay and the browser.
+You should also see two Peer IDs appear in the list of peers.

-## Step 6: Set the relay in js-libp2p
+## Step 6: Set the relay in the browser app as a bootstrap peer

 In this step, you will configure js-libp2p to automatically connect to the relay peer.
+In libp2p, peers that you automatically connect to are commonly bootstrap peers, hence the name of the module.

-Update the `src/index.js` file as follows, making sure to replace the multiaddr in with the one from your relay:
+Update the `src/index.js` file as follows, making sure to replace the multiaddr with the one from your relay:

 ```diff
 +import { bootstrap } from '@libp2p/bootstrap'